mlabs-haskell/hydra-auction-onchain/docs/spec.md

 and initializes the auction by minting its metadata token and its state tokens.
 Metadata token goes to the metadata utxo;
-two state tokens go to into the auction escrow along with the auction lot.
+both state tokens go to the auction escrow along with the auction lot.

 ```mermaid